NanoComp/meep/doc/docs/FAQ.md

 ### Are professional consulting services available?

 Yes.
-[Simpetus](http://www.simpetus.com), a company started by Meep's developers, provides professional consulting services for photonic design and modeling including development of turn-key simulation modules as well as training and technical support for getting up and running with Meep.
+[Simpetus](http://www.simpetus.com), a company started by Meep's developers and maintainers, provides professional consulting services for photonic design and modeling including development of turn-key simulation modules as well as training and technical support for getting up and running with Meep.

 ### How can I contribute to the Meep project?